 New windows are permitted unless they are first floor side elevation and clear gazed.
 In such instances planning permission will be required.
 Your property may also have had permitted development rights removed in respect of inserting new windows.
-You can find out by making a planning history check and details of this can be found here.
+You can find out by making a planning history check.

 You can find out whether your property is affected by an Article 4 Direction.